cybercampus-se/cybercampus-se.github.io/content/docs/contact/collaboration.md

   - We can perform master thesis study as a paid work (a good incentive to produce better results)
 - We are also eager to conduct long-term studies (3+ years) with companies, either by locating a researcher in our lab or on your side.

-### The funding we have received
+### Granted funds

+- 2026 – 2027	| **Digital Futures - Research Pairs**
+  - 2,000,000 SEK (~0.18M €)
+  - Project: CORTEX - An LLM-Driven Framework for Enhanced CTI through AI (KTH-RPROJ-0146472)
+  - PI: Dr. Emre Süren
 - 2025 – 2026	| **NAISS - National Academic Infrastructure for Super-computing in Sweden**
   - 250 GPU-h/month + 1500 GiB Storage
   - Project:	Discovering Software Vulnerabilities with LLMs (NAISS 2026/4-49)
-  - PI: Dr. Emre Süren
-- 2026 – 2027	| **Digital Futures - Research Pairs**
-  - 2,000,000 SEK (~0.18M €)
-  - Project: CORTEX - An LLM-Driven Framework for Enhanced CTI through AI (KTH-RPROJ-0146472)
   - PI: Dr. Emre Süren